 - Subscribe to a service such as SourceBottle.
 They send notifications on behalf of journalists looking for sources.
 If a journalist is looking for comment from a lawyer and you can answer, then respond.
 Your name and firm mentioned in a media report is a huge asset!

 - Get involved in your community.
 Sponsor your local sporting club or charity and make sure you get mentioned on their website.

 - Guest blog.
 Try getting a spot with SmartCompany, Forbes or other high-authority business websites with high volumes of traffic.

 Making online reviews a priority was identified as one of the top Attorney marketing trends for 2017 and we see this continuing for a long time yet.

 According to BrightLocal’s Local Consumer Review Survey 2016, “84% of people trust online reviews as much as a personal recommendation.”

 Online reviews are a powerful asset for your website and they can have a significant influence on Google’s search results.

 Search your firm’s name in Google and you should see your business on the right-hand side with some images and other data.
 This is Google’s “Knowledge Graph,” as we mentioned earlier.

-It will link to your Google reviews, as well as other reviews from around the web.
 So if your firm has been recommended to a potential client and they search for you to further investigate, they can see this information.